Academic-Labbook/alp/ssl-alp/README.txt

 setting, and perhaps an LDAP authentication plugin, access can be tightly controlled.

+An "Inventory" system is added which lets your users create pages for lab equipment such as electronics.
+These pages can be used in whatever way you wish, such as to store manuals, images, guides and background information.
+Posts can also be tagged with inventory, and links to the corresponding inventory pages are shown under the post.

 ALP provides a tool to convert user roles from the blog-centric WordPress defaults to one more suitable for an academic group.
 The primary role becomes "Researcher" instead of "Editor", allowing users with this role to create, edit